jlursenbach/CPSC-362-summer-group/assignment 1 guidelines.md

 requirements of the feature #1 for both the user and developers to implement it.
 Note: Please expect that the user requirements can be changed as you go through the project life cycle.

+## Requrements:

+### Functional

+	scrape stock data from - somewhere -
+	Select a list of stocks
+	Choose a stock to display
+	Comparing Stocks
+	Get the data
+		Stock metadata
+		Comparative analysis (two+ stocks)

+| note: (we need to run our assignment through prof. before submission.
+I am listening to him pull apart people's ideas.

+### Nonfunctional

+	Load the list within 3 seconds
+	provide a complete list
+	provide accurate data
+	readability/understandability

+## User Cases

+	a button that displays all of the stocks click on a stock to look at individual data select 2 stocks

+## Requrements:

+### Functional

+	scrape stock data from - somewhere -
+	Select a list of stocks
+	Choose a stock to display
+	Comparing Stocks
+	Get the data
+		Stock metadata
+		Comparative analysis (two+ stocks)

+| note: (we need to run our assignment through prof. before submission.
+I am listening to him pull apart people's ideas.

+### Nonfunctional

+	Load the list within 3 seconds
+	provide a complete list
+	provide accurate data
+	readability/understandability

+## User Cases

+	a button that displays all of the stocks click on a stock to look at individual data select 2 stocks